lemlac/mulem/docs/reference.md

 **NOTE:** There is no `unsafe` block like in some languages.
 Programmers are responsible for assuring the safety of their own code.

+Mulem's memory model follows C conventions: values are copied by default, and pointers copy the address.
+There is no ownership model or double-free protection for heap-allocated data.
+The `alloc`, `free`, and `defer` utilities reduce boilerplate but do not enforce safety.
+That responsibility stays with the programmer.

 ### Questions `T?` and Exclamations `T!E`

 These are Mulem's 2 built-in monadic types.